The Top 10 Jewelry Investments for 2021 October 18, 2021 – Posted in: Jewelry Blog

 Take Art Deco pieces as an example.
 One of the signature features of this era is a combination of platinum and diamonds.
 And more importantly, sales show that this style has stood the test of time.

-Aside from colorless and fancy color diamonds, those that have a Type II rating are likely to make you a profit.
+Aside from colorless and fancy color diamonds, the diamonds that have a Type IIa rating are likely to make you a profit.
 The reason for this is their rarity and purity.

 About 2% of the world’s diamonds fall into this category and they are the most chemically pure.
 To be exact, they contain no or very little nitrogen, making them superior to other types.
 What’s more, it’s not uncommon for these gems to come with an interesting provenance.